openassistive/OpenATFrontEnd/content/post/how-to-add-for-geeks.md

 	* download_url: This is the URL for people to simply download the binary or final file (e.g. STL file or zip)
 	* project_url: Whats the URL of your project home page? (could be the URL of this very readme file if you don't have one)
 	* description: This is a short, brief one-line description
-	* license: what Licence, if any, are you using (NB: It really helps if you do)
+	* license: what Licence, if any, are you using (NB: It really helps if you do).
+[Have a read of this for more information and some suggestions](/2017/05/choose-a-licence.-please./).
 	* image: Do you have an image?
 If so add the path to it here.
 NB: we crop it to 500px wide and will make a thumb from it.
 You have been warned!

 	You can then add any content you like to the body (i.e. after that last ---).
 Note though it has to be [markdown formatted](https://daringfireball.net/projects/markdown/).